Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 - To remove the frankincense, put on the white clothes cubes of ice, and then remove it with a sharp knife.

-- Finally, it is preferred to hang white clothing in the sun.
+- It is preferred to hang white clothing in the sun.

-- It is recommended to remove dust from the colored cotton curtains before washing, use only cold water for washing and rinsing.
-You can add several drops of lemon juice to the last rinse water because it gives the curtain a cleaner and a greater shine.
-When you finish washing, do not spin it and just press it with your hands.
-After spreading, do not expose it to a long period of sunlight so as not to affect the colors.
+- It is recommended to remove dust from the colored cotton curtains before washing.
+Use only cold water for washing and rinsing.
+You can also add a few drops of lemon juice to the last rinse as it will give the curtain more cleanliness and shine.
+When you are done washing, do not spin it and press it with your hands.
+After spreading, do not expose it for a long period of sunlight; So as not to affect the colors.

 - The dust can be removed by cleaning the weekly vacuum cleaner from top to bottom.

-- Remove any stains from the cotton curtains with a wet sponge with warm water and suitable washing powder and then wash it with another sponge moistened with water only.
+- Remove any stains from cotton curtains with a sponge damped in warm water and a suitable washing powder, then wash them with another sponge dampened with water only.